itsektionen/styrdokument/pm/eng/pm_for_sektionens_utrymmen.md

 #### 2.1.3 Sharing

-In the event that several parts of the chapter shares the same space no one part may take up a disproportionally large portion of said space.
-This also applies to temporary storage since temporary storage situations has a tendency to becomes permanent.
+In the event that several parts of the chapter shares the same space, no part may take up a disproportionally large portion of said space; not even for temporary storage (as temporary storage has a tendency to become permanent).

 #### 2.1.4 Connection to activities